jkaufman0521/university-bug-bounty-package/README.md

 # university-bug-bounty-package
 This git repo is to provide a package for universities to more easily launch a bug bounty program at their university.
+Please ensure to read the documentation to learn how to use this package.